-Veterans who have experienced a traumatic event in-service may suffer from posttraumatic stress disorder (PTSD), but it isn’t always immediately diagnosed.
+Veterans who have experienced a traumatic event such as sexual assault or the death of a fellow service member in-service may suffer from posttraumatic stress disorder (PTSD).
+However, PTSD oftentimes goes undiagnosed until many years later.
 Sometimes sufferers aren’t aware of their condition until others notice changes in mood and behavior.

 This delay in diagnosis can create problems.
 Several sufferers have had multiple jobs only to lose them due to an inability to adapt to a work environment.

-PTSD will not just go away.
-For the condition to improve, it must first be addressed.
-Therefore, it is important to recognize the symptoms and determine if you have any of them.
+Therefore, it is important to recognize the mental and physical symptoms and determine if you have any of them.
 According to Mayo Clinic, PTSD is commonly grouped into four different categories: 1) Intrusive memories, 2) avoidance, 3) negative changes in thinking and mood, and 4) changes in physical and emotional reactions.